Ms. M. Velez

-I teach one section of AP Statistics (6), one of AP BC Calculus (2) and three sections of Regents Algebra 2 (2, 5, 7).
+I teach two sections of AP Statistics (2 & 5), one of AP BC Calculus (3) and two sections of Regents Algebra 2 (1 & 6).
 Algebra 2 is a college expectation and a course on the path towards an Advanced Regents Diploma.
 While teaching the state curriculum, I teach my students to become independent and critical thinkers.
 This is accomplished through a variety of means, including traditional lecture, Socratic seminars, open discourse, group work, presentations, reading, and writing assignments.
 AP Calculus and AP Statistics are presented with the expectation that students will sit for the exam in May.
-The expectations are in keeping with those of a college course.
+The expectations are in keeping with those of a college course.`

 In preparation for the SATs, I provide the links below for daily practice

 The Official SAT Question of the Day: http://sat.collegeboard.com/practice/sat-question-of-the-day

 Text: You book is assigned to you, so you are responsible if you lose it.
 You will need to pay for a replacement text before I can permanently provide a new one to you.

 Typical Day: We will review the previous night’s homework.
 After questions, we will complete the day’s lesson, including discussion about and examples of the topic.
 We may have time to start homework.

 Homework: Homework will be assigned almost every night.
 It should be done in a homework notebook or on looseleaf, even if the assignment is presented online.
 I suggest you budget about 30 minutes per night to reinforce the daily concepts.
 In honors or AP your should plan on an hour.
 That said, a goal of mine is that students learn how much they need to practice for success.
 I take that into account when I discuss an individual's progress with concerned parties.